DIFC

 The Recognised Company may only be set up by another corporate entity, while the Recognised Partnerships may only be set up by other existing partnerships.

-Similarly, a transfer of a limited partnership, foundation or non profit incorporated organisation once completed, has the effect of establishing the transferred partnership, foundation or non-profit organisation in the DIFC as if it was incorporated under the respective DIFC Law.
+Similarly, a transfer of a limited partnership, foundation or non-profit incorporated organisation once completed, has the effect of establishing the transferred partnership, foundation or non-profit organisation in DIFC as if it was incorporated under the respective DIFC Law.

 • Upon the establishment of an LTD, LLC, LLP or LP, the ROC issues to the incorporator(s) a "Certificate of Incorporation".